rust-lang/regex/regex-cli/README.md

 ### Installation

-Currently `regex-cli` is not on crates.io and should be installed from this git repository:
+Simply use `cargo` to install from crates.io.

 ```
-$ cargo install --git https://github.com/rust-lang/regex regex-cli
+$ cargo install regex-cli
 ```